beffyd/gardening-project/README.md

 ## **The Prices Page**

-The prices page has a table of jobs that allows users to see what the starting price of the job they need doing is.
+The prices page has 3 tables of jobs that allows users to see what the starting price of the job they need doing is.

 ## **Contact**